trustwallet/developer/platform/staking.md

     * Minimum 3 validators required to support staking on TrustWallet platform.

-After you finish your all 5 steps, please comment the issue on [trust platform](https://github.com/trustwallet/platform) describing all steps and their respective pull requests.
+After you finish your all 5 steps, please comment the issue on [blockatlas](https://github.com/trustwallet/blockatlas) describing all steps and their respective pull requests.
 Happy coding!

 # CheckList